HLFH/Massively/README.md

 yarn test
 ```

-Original template files and design by [@ajlkn](https://twitter.com/ajlkn)

 # Copyright & License

-Copyright (c) 2013-2019 [HTML5 UP](https://htmlup.net) & [Ghost Foundation](https://ghost.org) - This theme is licensed under both the [MIT and Creative Commons Attribution 3.0](LICENSE).
+Copyright (c) 2019 [Gaspard d'Hautefeuille](https://gaspard.dhautefeuille.eu) & [Ghost Foundation](https://ghost.org) - This theme is licensed under both the [MIT and Creative Commons Attribution 3.0](LICENSE).
 Please note that the terms of the Creative Commons license require that you maintain the footer attribution to freely use this theme.